 If cattle are sold through a non-EUCAS accredited saleyard, the cattle will lose their EUCAS eligibility.

 7.1.
 How do I lose my accreditation?

 Your EUCAS accreditation can be revoked if you are found to be in non-compliance with the conditions of your accreditation or if you have made false declarations on your European Union Vendor Declaration forms.

 The conditions of your accreditation can be found in the Export Control (Meat and Meat Products Rules) 2021.

 If you are unable to meet the conditions of your accreditation at any time, please contact the department on 1800 305 544.

 7.2.
 Once accredited, can I choose in the future not to be accredited?

-Yes, but you must notify the department in writing of your wish to be removed from the register before you do anything that is contrary to the conditions within of EUCAS.
+Yes, you can choose to withdraw from the scheme at any time.
+To withdraw from the scheme, the accredited manager of the property must notify the department in writing of their intention, prior to doing anything that is contrary to the conditions within EUCAS.

 8. Further information

 Please contact the EUCAS Helpline Monday to Friday 8:00am – 4:00pm on 1800 305 544 for information regarding the EU rules, accreditation, change of management etc. For help with the NLIS database, information on EU Vendor Declaration books and ordering NLIS devices, please phone the NLIS Helpline on 1800 654 743.